Butch Cassidy: Early life

 Robert LeRoy Parker was born on April 13, 1866, in Beaver, Utah Territory, the first of thirteen children of English immigrants Maximillian Parker and Ann Campbell Gillies.
 The Parker and Gillies families had converted to the Church of Jesus Christ of Latter-Day Saints while still living in the United Kingdom.
 Maximillian Parker was twelve years old when his family arrived in Salt Lake City in 1856 as Mormon pioneers.
-Ann Gillies was born and lived in northeast England before immigrating to the U.S. with her family in 1859 at age 14.
+Ann Gillies was born and lived in Newcastle upon Tyne, northeast England before immigrating to the U.S. with her family in 1859 at age 14.
 The couple were married in July 1865.

 Robert Parker grew up on his parents' ranch near Circleville.

 Parker fled his home as a teenager and, while working on a dairy ranch, met cattle thief Mike Cassidy.
 He subsequently worked on several ranches, in addition to a brief apprenticeship with a butcher in Rock Springs, Wyoming Territory, where he got his nickname (by the word "butcher", which morphed later into "Butch"), to which he soon added the last name Cassidy in honor of his old friend and mentor.